jonasvilniuje/currency-webapp/README.md

 Precautions of usage:
 1. The dates should be entered in YYYY-MM-DD format
 2. There CAN be empty fields left
-3. Only one currency at the time can be inputed
+3. Program accepts only one currency code at the time

 Instructions of usage: